 This would give you, the presenter, an idea about how well the audience receives the content and help the audience understand which topic to focus on when you continue the presentation.

 Nobody likes to sit through hours and hours of a single person talking about a topic, no matter how interesting it could be.
-Show them that their ideas, opinions and questions are valid and give them opportunities to express these during the presentation.
+Let the audience decide the topic they want to learn, or the presentation order.
+Best presentation ideas don’t need to be linear!
+Here are some inspirational activities for you:

 Idea #3 – Idea Box